-- 1. Review the objectives above and write a letter/email that states clearly in the opening paragraph the reason(s) you believe an appeal is warranted.
+- Review the objectives above and write a letter/email that states clearly in the opening paragraph the reason(s) you believe an appeal is warranted.
 Use the following paragraph(s) to expand or substantiate the reason(s) for the appeal, including a summary of any evidence you would like to be considered in the review process.
 Attach or include this appeal letter along with this form. - 2.
 Attach any supporting documentation (e.g. letter from a medical professional) that may be supportive of your appeal. - 3.
 Indicate whether you would like to present your appeal in person, and whether or not you wish to have someone present with you.
-If you wish to present your appeal in person, please note that you will need to comply with the appeal meeting time that is set by the person considering your appeal. - I would like to request to present my appeal in person. - I would like to have someone present with me at my presentation.
-(Write below: name of person and relationship to you)
+If you wish to present your appeal in person, please note that you will need to comply with the appeal meeting time that is set by the person considering your appeal.

+l w would like to request to present my appear ıl ın person.
+I w would like to have someone present with me at my presentation.
+(Write below: name of person and relation onship to you)